Mindful-AI-Assistants/.github/profile/README.md

 > [!NOTE]
 >
-> Every project, every model, every line of code is part of a larger purpose:
+> Every project, every model, every line of code is part of a larger purpose: <br>
 > Building a future where AI serves humanity — not the opposite.
 > <br>
 >